Eye Strain: Causes, Symptoms, and Prevention Techniques

 Summary

 Taking good care of our eyes is essential as with any other parts of our bodies and health.
 Understanding the causes, symptoms and effects of blue light exposure is critical in order to take any and all necessary steps to prevent them.
-Incorporating simple tactics like practicing the 20-20-20 rules and limiting our exposure to screens before bedtime can help us to minimise eye strain, improve our eye health, improve our quality of sleep and ensure that our digital experiences are good ones.
+Incorporating simple tactics like practising the 20-20-20 rules and limiting our exposure to screens before bedtime can help us to minimise eye strain, improve our eye health, improve our quality of sleep and ensure that our digital experiences are good ones.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP